lsobremonte/lsobremonte.github.io/_posts/2024-05-11-terminal-apps.md

 ### Azure CLI

-description: Azure CLI is a command-line tool that provides a set of commands used to manage Azure resources.
+Command-line tool that provides a set of commands used to **manage Azure resources**.

 ```bash
 brew update && brew install azure-cli